Shivam2906-ui/Shopping-Cart-Application/README.md

 # E-Commerce Shopping Cart Web Application

-This project is a fully functional e-commerce web application built using React JS, Redux Toolkit, and Tailwind CSS.
+This project is a fully functional e-commerce web application built using React JS, Redux Toolkit, and CSS.
 The application allows users to browse products, add items to their cart, and manage their purchases seamlessly.

 ## Install dependencies:
 - npm install